allpix-squared/allpix-squared/src/modules/WeightingPotentialReader/README.md

 #### Weighting potential of a pad

 When setting the **pad** model, the weighting potential of a pixel in a plane condenser is calculated numerically from first principles, following the procedure described in detail in [@planecondenser].
+It should be noted that this calculation is comparatively **slow and takes about a factor 100 longer** than a lookup from a pre-calculated field map.

-The weighting potential via Green's reciprocity theorem, the integral part of the expression are ignored.
+The weighting potential is calculated via Green's reciprocity theorem, the integral part of the expression are ignored.
 In [@planecondenser] it has been shown that the uncertainty on the weighting potential is smaller than

 $`| \Delta \phi_w | < \frac{V_w}{8\pi} \frac{w_x w_y}{d^2} \frac{1}{N^2} \frac{z}{d}`$,